Financial-Times/dotcom-reliability-kit/packages/opentelemetry/README.md

 #### Production metrics

 To send metrics in production, you'll need an API Gateway key and the URL of the FT's official metrics collector.
 [You can find this information in Tech Hub](https://tech.in.ft.com/tech-topics/observability/opentelemetry).

+See [configuration options](#configuration-options) for information on how to pass the keys and URL into your app via environment variables.

 #### Production tracing